 - But commuting is annoying, especially when it rains

 Ditching the office paradigm doesn’t have to be an either/or, of course.
-People work from cafes, coworking spaces, and there are plenty of other flexible options for office space in NZ.
+People work from cafes, coworking spaces, etc.

 In all honesty, while face time is valuable in its own right, as someone who deals much better in limited doses of interaction, especially online, I think the benefits of working from home would win out for me.